NekkiNeks/xresources-theme-plus/README.md

 ## Credits

-This extension is forked from [vscode-wal-theme](https://github.com/dlasagno/vscode-wal-theme), which was inspired by [Ayu](https://github.com/ayu-theme/vscode-ayu) and [vscode-wal](https://github.com/bluedrack/vscode-wal).
+This extension is forked from [vscode-xresources-theme](https://github.com/MadelineVandergriff/vscode-xresources-theme) made by [MadelineVandergriff](https://github.com/MadelineVandergriff), which is also fork of [vscode-wal-theme](https://github.com/dlasagno/vscode-wal-theme), which was inspired by [Ayu](https://github.com/ayu-theme/vscode-ayu) and [vscode-wal](https://github.com/bluedrack/vscode-wal).